mzsiga/brkrst-2044/CDS-2/README.md

 Note: Before we get into the nuts and bolts of it all, with DIA designs running PAT you cannot inherently host services so please keep this in mind when deciding a proper design for your organizations

-Initial configurations should be loaded from the below link as a number of changes had to be made to R2 and FW2 for this scenario.
+Initial configurations should be loaded from the below link as a number of changes had to be made to R2 and FW2 for this scenario. https://github.com/mzsiga/brkrst-2044/tree/master/Initial%20Configs/CDS-2_Section-3

-> CDS-2_Section-3 Initial Configurations:  https://github.com/mzsiga/brkrst-2044/tree/master/Initial%20Configs/CDS-2_Section-3 /

 ## Ingress Policy